solo-io/gloo/docs/content/guides/security/auth/extauth/oauth/google/_index.md

 {{< /highlight >}}

 {{% notice note %}}
 This example is sending the `/callback` prefix to `/login`, a path that does not exist.
-The request will not be interpreted by the petclinic service, but you could easily add code for the `/login` path that would parse the state information from Google and use it to load a profile of the user.
+The request will not be interpreted by the petstore service, but you could easily add code for the `/login` path that would parse the state information from Google and use it to load a profile of the user.
 {{% /notice %}}

 ## Testing our configuration